 I spent the whole trip to the hospital worrying that our vacation has been ruined.

-Although everyone assured me that my toe wasn’t broken and it was just dislocated, I imagined how I had to lie by the pool the whole two weeks and not be able to go anywhere.
+Although everyone assured me that my toe wasn’t broken and it was just dislocated, I imagined how I had to lie by the pool for two weeks and not be able to go anywhere.

 The visit to the hospital went pretty well, as expected no bones were broken and the whole procedure took about 40 minutes.
-The surgeons were great and took a really good care of me and soon enough we were out of there.
+The surgeons were great and took a really good care of me.
+Soon enough we were out of there.

 It was hard to walk with the huge bandage and the pain in the foot, but by the evening I was already able to make a few steps.

 After a few more routine visits for new bandages during the next days, we soon started exploring the beautiful Algarve.